 The best just got better; this cartridge by Ortofon symbolizes the pinnacle of their MM line.
 Its name is an homage to the 250 years that have gone by since Ludwig Van Beethoven passed away.

 Also, this is the flagship cartridge for Ortofon’s MM technology, and thus, utilizes the best materials to create crystal-clear sounds.
 For example, the Nude Shibata diamond sitting elegantly on a boron cantilever ensures a wider contact area, making the most out of every groove.

 Finally, since its reproduction is so detailed and wide, the higher frequencies sound crisper and closer than ever before.

 Audio Technica is one of the few companies in the world immersed fully in every stage of sound creation and enjoyment.

-Audio Technica is the definitive audio brand, and their cartridges are famous for being as musical as it gets.
+Audio Technica is a definitive audio brand, and its cartridges are famous for being as musical as it gets.
 If possible, give them a try before you buy!

 This notable MC cartridge represents the highest point in Audio Technica MC Technology so far.
 First off, with its gold-and-black matte finish, it looks classy and smart.
 Also, the non-magnetic core offers the user a superior spatial representation.